privacysandbox/protected-auction-services-docs/inference-explainers/inference_onboarding_guide.md

 To deploy and use the inference capabilities, you will:

--   Build and package the Bidding and Auction servers images that _includes the inference capabilities_.
+-   Build and package the Bidding and Auction servers images that includes the inference capabilities.
 -   Upload ML models to a cloud bucket and generate a metadata file summarizing all models you are using.
 -   Update UDF code modules to invoke the inference JavaScript functions.